 About Different Type Of Squash: Winter & Summer Squash

-There are basically two different kinds of squash (summer and winter) with some variations on each type.
+There are basically two different types of squash (summer and winter) with more than 100 variations on each type.
 Both are squashes, but they have key differences that you need to know before picking out the seeds to grow.

 Here is how you can tell the two types of squash apart.

 These squash varieties are called soft-skinned squash or tender squash.
 They have moist flesh and delicate skin that you can steadily harvest from early to late summer.

 Most summer squashes are better eaten fresh; they taste great raw, steamed, sauteed, or baked.
 They don’t preserve well, maybe a week in the refrigerator.
 You can try keeping them in the freezer, but make sure to shred them first.